shortlist-digital/agreable-shortlist-media-family-plugin/readme.md

-# WP Shortlist Media Family Plugin
+# Agreable Shortlist Media Family Plugin
-A plugin for people grid widget that the Family site needs
+A plugin for people grid widget and video header that the Family site needs